Learn how to embed the Report Creator into any web page in order to add ad hoc reporting and data service capability to any web application.

 <!doctype html> <html lang="en"> <meta charset="utf-8"> <meta http-equiv="X-UA-Compatible" content="IE=edge"> <meta name="viewport" content="width=device-width, initial-scale=1"> <link rel="stylesheet" href="/[context]/assets/pullreports.min.css"> <script src="/[context]/assets/pullreports.min.js"></script> </head> <body> <header>...</header> <section data-pr-creator id='pull-reports-container' ></section> <footer>...</footer> <script> PullReports.init(function(module,L){ return { url:"http://localhost:8080/[context]" ,container:"pull-reports-container" }; }); </script> </body> </html>

-When passing a callback function as the single argument to PullReports.init
+When passing a callback function as the single argument to PullReports.init,

 the callback function receives the following arguments in order.
 These arguments may be used to customize